blakeblackshear/frigate/docs/docs/configuration/ffmpeg_presets.md

 :::caution

 It is important to be mindful of input args when using restreams.
-For example, when using a relink cam with the rtsp restream as a source for record the preset-http-reolink will cause a crash.
+For example, when using a reolink cam with the rtsp restream as a source for record the preset-http-reolink will cause a crash.
 In this case presets will need to be set at the stream level.
 See the example below.

 :::